-Before making any decision, clear away the myths, so you can find the science.
+These techniques are all grounded in science, But before making any decision, clear away the myths, so you can find the science for yourself, too.
 Get clear on the science on commuting (spoiler, the big house far away isn’t worth it), the reputation of the company culture you’re considering, and when money does (and, more importantly, doesn’t) correlate to our happiness.

 May you do your best work, on terms that work for your full life, and pay you well.
 You got this.